... on the floor laughing my freaking ass off ...

 Nonal tubes have 0.040" diameter pins.
 A #65 drill or #19ga solid wire make good go-nogo checkers.

 If a socket does need retensioning, it may need replacing.
-Sleeve sockets should probably NOT be retensioned as the socket is flared and bending the top will reduce contact.
+Sleeve sockets should probably NOT be retensioned as the socket is flared and bending the top may reduce total contact.

 Matching